fleetdm/fleet/handbook/quality/README.md

 Requesters have six weeks to provide follow-up information for each request.
 We'll ping them again as a reminder at three weeks.
 After six weeks, we'll close the bug to remove it from our visibility, but requesters are welcome to re-open and provide context.

 QA may also propose that a reported bug is not actually a bug.
-A bug is defined as “behavior which is not according to spec or implied by spec.”
-Thereafter, it is assigned to the relevant product manager for them to decide on its priority.
+A bug is defined as “behavior that is not according to spec or implied by spec.”
+If agreed that it is not a bug, then it's assigned to the relevant product manager to determine its priority.

 ### Acknowledging bugs
 If the inbox item is a bug, QA should apply the acknowledged state to the bug.
 QA has one week to reproduce the bug.